• jungle trees

 • Elevate diverse voices in CAP leadership

-• Provide a pathway for CAP teens to continue their involvement in community conservation in a leadership capacity
+• Create a pathway for CAP teens to continue their involvement in community environmental action as leaders

 DMM Pathway